Best Free Adobe Illustrator Alternatives 2026

 What You Get:

-- Cross-platform — available for Mac, Windows, and iPad
+- Cross-platform — available for Mac and Windows

 - Opens Illustrator files — seamlessly work with AI and EPS files